Septh/ts-run/.github/README.md

 import { something } from './a.ts'
 ```

-Beginning with `ts-run` 1.2.6, `.js` specifiers are also supported:
+Beginning with 1.2.6, `.js` specifiers are also supported:

 ```ts
 // b.ts